whprocter/RPr-Chakraborty-2021/docs/report/report.md

 ![tmap2](../..//results/figures/disability_rates.png)
 *Figure 3*

-The second part of our reproduction analysis focused on computing the summary statistics for variables analyzed and the bivariate correlations with county COVID-19 incidence rates.
+The **second part** of our reproduction analysis focused on computing the summary statistics for variables analyzed and the bivariate correlations with county COVID-19 incidence rates.
-Our summary statistics and the Pearson's correlation coefficient were consistent with that of Chakraborty's, but slightly differ in magnitude (which might be due to the different ways of computing statistics in different computational environments).
+Our summary statistics and the Pearson's correlation coefficient were consistent with that of Chakraborty's, but slightly differ in magnitude.
 Since the Pearson's correlation should only be used on variables with normal distribution, we then calculated the Spearman's Rho correlation coefficient (Table 1).
 There seems to be more changes to the result in terms of their magnitude and direction.
 For example, while the Pearson’s correlation coefficient shows a weak positive relationship between “COVID-19 incidence rate” and “Percentages with disability that are Native American” and “Percentages with disability that are female”, these turned into a weak negative relationship in Spearman’s correlation coefficient.